twitter/gatekeeper-service/README.md

 ## To-Do

 * Implement more services.
+* Integration with JIRA and other ticketing systems.
 * Add the option to parse a batch of users at once, via a CSV file.
 * Expose a REST API for services to talk to GateKeeper directly.
 * Make the service independent to the presence of LDAP, for orgs that do not make use of it.